 Pages

-Stay Official Coach Travel Live-In Motorhomes Camping At Music at the multiverse 2024 Music at the Multiverse 2024 Annual Passes Geotourist Digital Tours Educational Visits Sustainability Meet The Staff Team Weddings at Crawick Multiverse Photography and Filming Local Area Explore Music at the Multiverse 2023 Music at the Multiverse FAQs Music at the Multiverse 2021 Getting to Music at the Multiverse Plan your Trip Past Events Music at the Multiverse Cosmic Collisions Music at The Multiverse 2022 Frequently Asked Questions My account Checkout Basket Online Shop Accessibility Terms and Conditions Facilities Sustainable Development Groups and Travel Trade Opening Times and Prices Latest News Events at the Multiverse Visit Crawick Multiverse Charles Jencks Comet Walk Belvedere and Void Omphalos Supercluster Multiverse North-South Path Andromeda and The Milky Way Amphitheatre Hire Crawick Multiverse The Trust History Privacy Policy Landforms Contact and Find Us Discover Home
+Fair Work First Stay Official Coach Travel Live-In Motorhomes Music at the Multiverse 2024 Annual Passes Geotourist Digital Tours Educational Visits Sustainability Meet The Staff Team Weddings at Crawick Multiverse Photography and Filming Local Area Explore Music at the Multiverse 2023 Music at the Multiverse 2021 Getting to Music at the Multiverse Plan your Trip Past Events Music at the Multiverse Cosmic Collisions Music at The Multiverse 2022 Frequently Asked Questions My account Checkout Basket Online Shop Accessibility Terms and Conditions Facilities Sustainable Development Groups and Travel Trade Opening Times and Prices Latest News Events at the Multiverse Visit Crawick Multiverse Charles Jencks Comet Walk Belvedere and Void Omphalos Supercluster Multiverse North-South Line Andromeda and The Milky Way Amphitheatre Hire Crawick Multiverse The Trust History Privacy Policy Landforms Contact and Find Us Discover Home

 Posts

-Historic Environment Scotland designates Crawick Multiverse Counting the days and the stars Music at the Multiverse Main Stage REopening on 23rd march ongoing site improvements Music at the Multiverse 2024 Closed for the season Two weekends to go… Festival-Goers Double in a Year Record Ticket Sales for Music Fest Music Fest Set to Rock the Multiverse in September Crawick Multiverse Supports Local Men’s Shed after Site Works Solstice celebrations at the multiverse Dawn of Summer Solstice Celebrated Among Andromeda’s Standing Stones Summer Solstice with Prof Graham Harvey Summer Solstice Week 2023 Arts Festival 2023 Summer Solstice Celebrations are Back Bigger and Better Contract Opportunity – Event Co-Ordinator/Promorter Crawick rocked again at Music at the multiverse Dance Tent DJs set for ‘mind blowing’ Music at the Multiverse weekend Get ready to rock the cosmos – Music at the Multiverse is back!
+Two Weekends To Go!
+Open Day for Tourism Ambassadors Unique Venue Offers the Perfect Stage The Perfect Stage Temporary Change To Opening Hours Sponsors and funders 2024 Stars Align For Music At The Multiverse 2024 Outdoor Theatre at Crawick Multiverse pit stop for Commercial Vintage VehicleS Lunar visitors Midsummer celebrations POLYHedra dance AT CRAWICK MULTIVERSE Summer Solstice Wellbeing Day Open University to Host European Lunar Symposium in the South of Scotland Cirqulation at Crawick Multiverse What is behind the Aurora?
+South of Scotland to Host European Lunar Symposium in 2024 Bucket List Experience Join our team – We’re hiring!
+Historic Environment Scotland designates Crawick Multiverse Counting the days and the stars Music at the Multiverse Main Stage Re-opening on 23rd march Ongoing Site Improvements Music at the Multiverse 2024 Closed for the season Two weekends to go… Festival-Goers Double in a Year Record Ticket Sales for Music Fest Music Fest Set to Rock the Multiverse in September Crawick Multiverse Supports Local Men’s Shed after Site Works Solstice celebrations at the multiverse Dawn of Summer Solstice Celebrated Among Andromeda’s Standing Stones Summer Solstice with Prof Graham Harvey Summer Solstice Week 2023 Arts Festival 2023 Summer Solstice Celebrations are Back Bigger and Better Contract Opportunity – Event Co-Ordinator/Promorter Crawick rocked again at Music at the multiverse Dance Tent DJs set for ‘mind blowing’ Music at the Multiverse weekend Get ready to rock the cosmos – Music at the Multiverse is back!
 D&G Arts Festival 2022 Ready To Open Membership 2022 What’s it All About?
 Groundworks The Coalface Regional Finalist Crawick Rocks Kelton the Beltie Bull Kelton comes to Crawick Two Days.
 One Spectacular Venue Official Opening of The Coalface We are Hiring The Multiverse is Hiring Your Views Wedding Photography We’re Hiring – Administrator Festival of Folklore South of Scotland Tourism Investment Big Bang Weekend Invitation to Tender Meteor Shower VisitScotland Campaign New Stargazing Programme Stellar New Appointment Rolls Royce Vintage cars Edinburgh Art Festival A Day in the Life: Volunteer Supernatural in Sanquhar Out of this World Back to the Killing Times Cosmic Collisions with a Big Bang Norse Legend Plus Galactic Collisions Boulders From Mars Unicorn flight to Dalkeith Scottish Creative Collision Pupils in Cosmic Collision Charles Jencks and Daniel Libeskind Summer Solstice Exploration New Sculpture is Mane Attraction World-class Artland Gearing Up Business Creativity Award The Poppy Project Pupils create poppy display the great outdoors Doors open for annual event Artwork Unveiled Pupils in solstice spectacular solar science talks New Charles Jencks installation Spectacular Solstice Festival Team Is Out Of This World Local Returns to Upper Nithsdale Out of this World Launch Crawick Multiverse is Hiring New Scottish artland Share the Vision with Artland Trust

 News